What is the VARA Function?

 VAR vs. VARA function

-Both the functions are similar but differ in the following ways:
+Both the functions are similar, but they differ in the following ways:

 - Text – including empty text “”, text representations of numbers, or other text – within arrays or reference arguments are ignored by VAR but counted as zero by VARA.